sebsto/amplify-android-getting-started/06_add_storage.md

 The above code consumes the selected image as an InputStream, twice.
 The first `InputStream` creates a `Bitmap` image to display in the UI, the second `InputStream` saves a temporary file to send to the backend.

-I chose to go through a temporary file because the Amplify API consumes `File`objects.
+This code uses a temporary file because the Amplify API consumes `File`objects.
 I recognized this is not the most efficient design decision, but it made the code as simple as possible.

 To verify everything works as expected, build the project.
 Click **Build** menu and select **Make Project** or, on Macs, type **&#8984;F9**.
 There should be no error.